apache/hudi/website/src/pages/tech-specs-1point0.md

             ├── [data_files]
 ```

 Data files can be either **_base files_** or **_log files_**.
 Base files contain records stored in columnar or SST table like file formats depending on use-cases.
 Log files store deltas (partial or complete), deletes, change logs and other record level operations performed on the records in the base file.
-Data files are organized into logical concepts called **_file groups_**, uniquely identified by a **_file id_**.
-Each record in the table is identified by an unique key and mapped to a single file group at any given time.
-Within a file group, data files are further split into **_file slices_**, where each file slice contains an optional base file and a list of log files, that constitute the state of all records in the file group at a given time.
+Data files are organized
+into logical concepts called **_file groups_**, uniquely identified by a **_file id_**.
+Each record in the table is identified by an unique key and mapped to a single file group
+at any given time.
+Within a file group, data files are further split into **_file slices_**, where each file slice contains an optional base file and a list of log files, that
+constitute the state of all records in the file group at a given time.
 These constructs allows Hudi to efficiently support incremental operations, as will be evident later.

 ## Timeline

 Hudi stores all actions performed on a table into a Log Structured Merge ([LSM](https://en.wikipedia.org/wiki/Log-structured_merge-tree)) tree structure called the **_Timeline_**.
-Unlike typical LSM implementations, the memory component and the write-ahead-log are at once replaced by [avro](https://avro.apache.org/) serialized files containing individual actions (**_active timeline_**) for high durability and inter-process co-ordination.
-Every action on the Hudi table creates a new entry (**_instant_**) in the active timeline and periodically, actions move from the active timeline to the LSM structure.
+Unlike typical LSM implementations, the memory component and the write-ahead-log are at once replaced by [avro](https://avro.apache.org/) serialized files containing individual
+actions (**_active timeline_**) for high durability and inter-process co-ordination.
+Every action on the Hudi table creates a new entry (**_instant_**) in the active timeline and periodically,
+actions move from the active timeline to the LSM structure.
 Each new actions and state changes need to be atomically published to the timeline (see Appendix for storage specific guidelines to achieve that).

 ### Time

 Each action on the timeline is stamped with a time at which it began and completed.
-The notion of time can be logical or physical timestamps, but it's required that each timestamp generated by a process is monotonically increasing with respect to the previous time generated by the same or another process.
-This requirement can be satisfied by implementing a [TrueTime](https://research.google/pubs/pub45855/) generator with an external time generator or rely on system epoch times with assumed bounds on clock skews.
+The notion of time can be logical or physical timestamps, but it's required that each timestamp
+generated by a process is monotonically increasing with respect to the previous time generated by the same or another process.
+This requirement can be satisfied by implementing
+a [TrueTime](https://research.google/pubs/pub45855/) generator with an external time generator or rely on system epoch times with assumed bounds on clock skews.
 See appendix for more.

 ### Actions

-Action have a plan (optional) and completion metadata associated with them that capture how the action alters the table state.
-The metadata is serialized as Json/Avro, and the schema for each of these actions is described in avro [here](https://github.com/apache/hudi/tree/master/hudi-common/src/main/avro).
-The following are the actions on the Hudi timeline.
+Actions have a plan (optional) and completion metadata associated with them that capture how the action alters the table state.
+The metadata is serialized as Avro, and the schema for
+each of these actions is described in avro [here](https://github.com/apache/hudi/tree/master/hudi-common/src/main/avro).
+The following are the key actions on the Hudi timeline.

 | **Action type** | **Description** | **Action Metadata** |
 | ---| ---| --- |